REVEALED: Our Top Stock Pick for 2020

 Overall, the scoping study demonstrates the potential to commercially produce lithium hydroxide for the electric vehicle supply chain, with a net zero carbon footprint, while also decarbonising the German energy grid by generating renewable energy.

-We did some back of the envelope calculations and, using some assumptions taken from across the industry and came up with the following:
+We did some back of the envelope calculations and, using some assumptions taken from across the industry, came up with the following:

 We assume that Stage 1 of the project at the Insheim Licence will have a lithium recovery rate of ~90%.
 This is a fairly widely reported recovery rate for DLE.